Penguin-Guru/WallpaperChanger/README.md

 - FreeImage (for reading in image files)
 - magic (for parsing MIME types)

+### Tool chain:
+- I have only tried compiling this with G.C.C.
+That is what the build script uses.
+- You may need Bash to run the build script.

 ### Compilation:

-I have included the lazy build script I used for development, "[redo.sh](redo.sh)".
-You *should* be able to compile the program simply by running the script, but you should also be able to see the commands it would run by providing the word `print` as a parameter.
-It also supports a few other convenience features for development.
+I have included the lazy Bash script I used for development, "[redo.sh](redo.sh)".
+If you have all the dependencies installed, you *should* be able to compile the program simply by running the script.
+If that fails, you should also be able to see the commands it would run by providing the word `print` as a parameter.
+The script also supports a few other convenience features for development.
 By default, the program will be built for debugging.
-To build for production, provide the build script with the word `production` as a parameter.
+To optimise for production, provide the build script with the word `production` as a parameter.

 Depending on how your system libraries are packages, you may need to change the library names in the build script.
 They are defined with other would-be constants near the top of the script.